kubedb/docs/docs/guides/ignite/custom-configuration/using-config-file.md

 To know more about configuring Ignite server see [here](https://ignite.apache.org/docs/ignite3/latest/administrators-guide/config/node-config).

-At first, you have to create a custom configuration file and provide its name in `spec.configuration.secretName`.
+At first, you have to create a secret with custom configuration file and provide its name in `spec.configuration.secretName`.
 The operator reads this Secret internally and applies the configuration automatically.

 In this tutorial, we will enable Ignite's authentication via secret.